hackbg/fadroma/guides/Scripting.ts.md

 |**chain.devnet.getAccount(name)**|**(string)⇒Promise\<Partial\<Agent\>\>**: returns info about a genesis account|
 |**chain.devnet.assertPresence()**|**()⇒Promise\<void\>**: throws if the devnet container ID is known, but the container itself is not found|

+### Devnet state

+Each **devnet** is a stateful local instance of a chain node (such as `secretd` or `okp4d`), and consists of two things:

+1. A container named `fadroma-KIND-ID`, where:

+  * `KIND` is what kind of devnet it is.
+For now, the only valid value is `devnet`.
+In future releases, this will be changed to contain the chain name and maybe the chain version.

+  * `ID` is a random 8-digit hex number.
+This way, when you have multiple devnets of the same kind, you can distinguish them from one another.

+  * The name of the container corresponds to the chain ID of the contained devnet.

+2. State files under `your-project/state/fadroma-KIND-ID/`:

+  * `devnet.json` contains metadata about the devnet, such as the chain ID, container ID, connection port, and container image to use.

+  * `wallet/` contains JSON files with the addresses and mnemonics of the **genesis accounts** that are created when the devnet is initialized.
+These are the initial holders of the devnet's native token, and you can use them to execute transactions.

+  * `upload/` and `deploy/` contain **upload and deploy receipts**.
+    These work the same as for remote testnets and mainnets, and enable reuse of uploads and deployments.

 ### Devnet accounts

 Devnet state is independent from the state of mainnet or testnet.